-A study of dominant theological themes in modern literature - humanity's view of self, others, God, reality with readings from Sartre, Camus, Hemingway, Lewis, Kesey, Adams, Golding, Coupland, Irving, and others.
+A study of dominant theological themes in modern literature - humanity's view of self, others, God, reality with readings from Sartre, Camus, Hemingway, Lewis, Kersey, Adams, Golding, Copland, Irving, and others.
 Films which present the dilemma of modern people in search of meaning are also included.

-SEMINAR in CHRISTIAN AUTHORS 3 Hours
+SEMINAR in CHRISTIAN AUTHORS

-Prerequisites: LI 140, LI 141 A study of the primary works of a selected author with some ancillary readings about the author.
+A study of the primary works of a selected author (C.S.
+Lewis, G.K.
+Chesterton, George MacDonald, et al.) with some ancillary reading about the author.